 The second option uses a drone as a hacking platform.
-In this case, the attacker simply needs to maintain contact with his drone, which means again he could be several miles away as long as his drone is in the vicinity of yours.
-There’s actually am advertised drone that’s designed to hack other drones.
+In this case, the attacker simply needs to maintain contact with his drone, which means again he could be several miles away as long as his drone is in the vicinity of your drone.
+There’s actually an advertised drone that’s designed to hack other drones.

 The Future of Drone Hacking

 As drones are used for more commercial and industrial applications, there will be a greater incentive for hackers to target them.
 We can expect to see more sophisticated hacking techniques being developed and deployed against drones.
-We believe that the primary threat will be the envisioned package delivery services touted by companies such as Amazon and Walmart.
+We expect that hackers will primarily target package delivery services touted by companies such as Amazon and Walmart.

 More Drones Means More Hacking

 The introduction of package delivery services will significantly increase the number of drones in the air.
-In addition, these drones will require advanced detection and avoidance capabilities which means they will be more expensive.
+In addition, these drones will require advanced detection and avoidance capabilities which means they will be more valuable.
 This makes the drones themselves more attractive targets.
-In addition, the packages they carry will also be valuable which will add value for hackers.
+In addition, the packages they carry are also valuable which is an additional incentive for hackers.

 Remote Operation Means More Hacking

-Package delivery services will remotely control a large number of drones from a central or mobile Mission Operations Center.
-This means that there will be no person on site able to respond quickly if drones are hacked and diverted from their intended path.
+Package delivery services will remotely control a large number of drones from a central or mobile Mission Operations Center (MOC) This means that there will be no person on site able to respond quickly if drones are hacked and diverted from their intended path.

 More GPS Dependence Means More Hacking